-Both “Free Software Foundation” (FSF) and “Open-Source Initiative” (OSI) have come up with their own criteria to call a software “free software” and “open-source software” respectively.
-It depends what license, a software is using.
+Both “Free Software Foundation” (FSF) and “Open-Source Initiative” (OSI) have come up with their own criteria to call software “free software” and “open-source software” respectively.
+It depends on what license, the software is using.

 For example, the source code of the “open-source software” is released under a license in which the copyright holder grants users the rights to use, study, modify, and distribute the software to anyone and for any purpose.

-Similarly, if a software is using license which allows 4 freedoms, it can be called a “free software”.
+Similarly, if the software is using a license that allows 4 freedoms, it can be called “free software”.

 Open-Source Initiative (OSI)

-The OSI movement was founded in 1998 that developed a list of criteria to check if a software license fulfils the definition to be called an open-source software.
+The OSI movement was founded in 1998 that developed a list of criteria to check if a software license fulfills the definition to be called open-source software.
 The whole list of criteria can be read from OSI official website and they call it “The Open Source Definition”.